 a.
-The promotion selection boards, consisting of you as presidents, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorders and assistant recorders, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, June 12, 2023, or as soon as practicable thereafter.
+The promotion selection boards, consisting of you as presidents, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorders and assistant recorders, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at Navy Personnel Command, Millington, TN, at 0800, June 10, 2024, or as soon as practicable thereafter.

 b.
-The boards shall proceed in accordance with all guidance in this letter, the FY-24 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a), and the Supplemental Precept Guidance for FY-24 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Boards, reference (b).
+The boards shall proceed in accordance with all guidance in this letter and the FY-25 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a).